Reclined Butterfly Pose -Supta Baddha Konasana

 - If you have any pain in your knees or groin use lots of props such as cushions under the knees or thighs to elevate them.

-- If you find your lower back is arching a lot you may need to prop up on your elbows instead of lying flat or use a bolster along the length of your spine.
+- If you find your lower back is arching a lot you may need to place a bolster along the length of your spine.

 - You can use props to support you in different ways in the pose - read the Beginners tips and Watch out for sections for suggestions.